 LGIB encompasses a wide spectrum of symptoms, ranging from trivial hematochezia to massive hemorrhage with shock.
 Acute LGIB is defined as bleeding that is of recent duration, originates beyond the ligament of Treitz, results in instability of vital signs, and is associated with signs of anemia with or without need for blood transfusion.

 LGIB is classified under 3 groups according to the amount of bleeding, as shown in the image below.
 Massive hemorrhage is a life-threatening condition and requires transfusion of at least 4 units (U) of blood.

 Types of lower gastrointestinal (GI) bleeding.
 HR = heart rate; SBP = systolic blood pressure.

 Massive LGIB is defined as follows:

-LGIB has a mortality rate ranging from about 10-20%, with patients of advanced age (>60 y) and patients with comorbid conditions (eg, multiorgan system disease, transfusion requirements in excess of 5 U, need for operation, and recent stress, such as surgery, trauma, and sepsis) at greatest risk.
+LGIB has a mortality rate ranging from about 10% to 20%, with patients of advanced age (>60 y) and patients with comorbid conditions (eg, multiorgan system disease, transfusion requirements in excess of 5 U, need for operation, and recent stress, such as surgery, trauma, and sepsis) at the greatest risk.
 LGIB is more likely in the elderly because of a higher incidence of diverticulosis and vascular disease in these groups.
 The incidence of LGIB is higher in men than in women.